 Explore ways to bring art to your classroom from artist interviews to in-depth teachers’ guides.

 Explore ways to bring art to your classroom, from artist interviews and video works to in-depth Teachers’ Guides.
 If you're a teacher looking for visual art ideas to engage your class, you've come to the right place.

 Whether you're planning a Gallery visit with your class, or seeking out ideas for teaching with contemporary art, join us for talks, tours, art workshops, and more.
 Visit our Events section or sign up for News & Updates.

 Further your students' understanding of Indigenous contemporary art and issues relevant to your local community.
 Watch our video interviews with artists and learn about their influences, artistic practices, and artwork in their own words.

 Prior to watching, download the accompanying educational handouts with additional quotes from the artist, related themes, and strategies to engage your students.
 Check back for new resources.

 Indigenous Contemporary Art Workshop Guides

-The following guides were developed as preparation and follow-up for the Sharing Perspectives: Indigenous Contemporary Art Workshop currently taught by artist-educator Roxanne Charles.
+The following guides were developed as preparation and follow-up for the Sharing Perspectives: Indigenous Contemporary Art Workshop previously taught by artist-educator Roxanne Charles.

 They contain inquiry-focused activities and discussion questions that reinforce ideas and processes related to the practices of the instructor and of Indigenous artists mentioned during the workshop.